brendanmoore/Zazz.js/README.md

 Zazz.js
 =======

-CSS3 Animation framework in Javascript
+CSS3 Animation framework in Javascript.

+Still a bit of a work in progress, check out the demo for more infos.